Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Julio Urias (5-3) will take the mound for the Dodgers, his 10th start of the season.
+- Tony Gonsolin (1-1) will take to the mound for the Dodgers and make his fifth start of the season.

-- Urias has four starts in a row of five innings or more.
+- Gonsolin has two starts in a row of five innings or more.

 |Opponent